rear/rear.github.com/documentation/concept.md

 ---
 layout: default
-title: Relax-and-Recover concept
+title: Relax-and-Recover concepts
 ---

-## Relax-and-Recover concept

-### The Workflow System
+## The Workflow System

 Rear is built as a modular framework.
 A call of *rear command* will invoke the following general workflow: